lasseufpa/speedup-rt/README.md

 The ``-pt`` argument specifies the track used in the simulations: ``0`` corresponds to the linear track, and ``1`` to the square track.

-#### Note
-These last four scripts and mitsubas that they downloaded already have the logic for the tests embedded within them, e.g., the mitsubas are cut-out based on a certain TX and RX position, and the script will also perform actions at these position.
+:information_source: These last four scripts and mitsubas that they downloaded already have the logic for the tests embedded within them, e.g., the mitsubas are cut-out based on a certain TX and RX position, and the script will also perform actions at these position.
 Therefore, these scripts will not work for other personal 3D scenarios.

-### Plots
+### :bar_chart: Plots

 There is a script for plotting located in the ``simulations_results/``.
 After running the NMSE and ray tracing duration simulations, you will have two ``.npz`` files, one in each folder inside the ``npzs/`` **(you NEED to have both)**.
 Then, you can run the plot.py script as shown below: